About the Iowa Department of Education

 Organization and Structure

-The Department employs approximately 220 people in two major offices: Office of Learning and Results and Office of Operations and Initiatives.
-Although the state libraries, vocational rehabilitation, and public television remain affiliated with the Department of Education, their operations have expanded and developed into independent entities with independent boards.
+The Department employs approximately 220.
+Although the state libraries, vocational rehabilitation, and public television remain affiliated with the Department, their operations have expanded and developed into independent entities with independent boards.

 - Department of Education Table of Organization